vezzolter/DSA/Algorithms/Recursion/Recursion.md

 ## Pitfalls and Optimizations
 Not all mathematically recursive functions are efficiently (or correctly) implemented by C++’s simulation of recursion.
 Recursion is used when it makes the solution clearer.
 In order to make a good use of this approach, it's worth to consider some common pitfalls and potential optimizations when addressing this concept.

-- **Termination conditions** — there must always be some base cases that can be solved without resorting to recursion.
-Otherwise it may lead to infinite recursion, which cause stack overflow problem.
+- **Termination Conditions** — are the base cases well-defined?
+Recursion must have clear base cases that can be solved without further recursion.
+Failing to provide appropriate termination conditions can lead to infinite recursion and eventual stack overflow issues.
-- **Making progress** —  it's essential that each recursive call contributes to progress towards reaching a base case, making sure that termination conditions are reachable.
-- **Trust the encapsulation** — assume the functionality of all recursive calls is correct.
-This attempt to trace the sequence of calls, may spend unnecessary time, which actually, can be an indication of a good use of recursion, since the computer is being allowed to work out the complicated details.
-- **No duplicating** — recursion should avoid duplicating work by solving the same instance of a problem in distinct recursive calls, because it could lead to inefficiencies and unnecessary computations.
-- **Tail-Recursion** — recursion can be easily converted into loops, as the recursive call is the last action performed, followed by an immediate return.
-This allows the compiler or interpreter to treat the recursive call like a loop, saving both time and space.
-Converting recursion to iteration is often preferred for better performance and resource use.
-However, if recursion can't be simplified into a loop, it may indicate that recursion is the better choice for clarity or structure.
+- **Tail Recursion Optimization** — is the recursive function tail-recursive (i.e. recursive call is the last action performed)?
+Tail-recursive functions can be optimized by compilers into iteration-like loops, saving both time and space.
+Converting recursion into iteration is often preferred for better performance and resource utilization, though sometimes recursion offers better clarity.
+- **Debugging Recursion** — are recursive calls being unnecessarily traced?
+Trust the encapsulation of recursion.
+Manually tracing the recursive calls can waste time and create confusion.
+Instead, rely on the recursive structure to manage its own complexity.

 ## Implemented Algorithms